 - Standardized exam score.
 Each applicant must submit scores from one of the following: the Graduate Record Examination (GRE), the Miller Analogy Test (MAT) or the Graduate Management Admission Test (GMAT).
 For more information on the GRE, visit http://www. ets.org/ and click on GRE.
-For more information on the MAT, visit http://www.milleranalogies. com/.
-Students who have already earned a master’s level degree may apply to the program without submitting a standardized test score.
+The MAT is offered on campus, please click here for more information.
+Students who have already earned a master’s level degree or who have been out of school 10 years or more may apply to the program without submitting a standardized test score.

 - References.
 Each applicant is required to submit two references: professional, academic and/or personal.